jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/5_eligibility_criteria.md

 title: "5.
 Eligibility criteria"
 summary:
     text: Specify the inclusion and exclusion criteria for the review and how studies were grouped for the syntheses.
+writing_guide:
+    text: >-
+        What are the characteristics of the studies you included in the review?

+        What sort of people were being investigated?
+Were they healthy, or if not, what condition did they have and how was their condition diagnosed?

+        What treatment or treatments, or other type of intervention was being investigated in the studies?

+        What setting or settings were the studies carried out in?

+        What type of quantitative studies were included, randomised trials?
+Any trials?
+Observational studies?
+A mixture?

+        What was the primary outcome of interest?

+        How did you treat studies where the outcome of interest wasn’t measured?

+        How did you group studies which differed in other ways such as age of participants, or length of follow up?

+        Did you exclude studies for other reasons, such as when and where the results were published, and in what language?

+        Did you include unpublished studies, or studies reported in conference abstracts or on study registers?

+        Did you exclude studies if the outcomes of interest weren’t reported

+        Did you put the included studies into groups for analysis?

+        Did you group studies according to the design?

+        Did you group the studies depending on differences in the participant characteristics such as how they were diagnosed, or age, sex?

+        Did you group the studies according to variations in type of treatment, or how it was delivered?

+        Did you group the studies according to the primary outcome?

+        Did you group the studies according to the length of follow up?

+        How does your choice of groups support the objectives of the review?
 ---

 Specify the inclusion and exclusion criteria for the review and how studies were grouped for the syntheses